lexicon

 The animal kingdom is divided by Linnaeus into six major classes.
 Man, studied as any other species, is placed by him in the class of “Quadrupeds”, within the order Anthropomorpha, together with the monkey and the sloth.
 Here again, many people, like La Mettrie, Buffon and Diderot, protested against this treatment of man.
 Linnaeus heard their criticism and, in the tenth edition of his Systema naturae, published in 1758, he substituted the name “Mammals” for “Quadrupeds” and named his anthropomorphs “Primates”.
 It was also in this tenth edition that Linnaeus generalised the use of a Latin binomial nomenclature to name each animal species: from then on, the human species was called Homo sapiens, the chimpanzee Pan troglodytes, the dog Canis familiaris, etc. Four years earlier, he had done the same for plants.
 The date of 1758 is now considered by the international scientific community as the starting point of modern zoological nomenclature.
 All newly discovered species continue to be named and described according to the principles laid down in the 18th century by Linnaeus.

-reported in the Genesis account, and then presented them to Adam to name.
+described in the Genesis account, and then presented them to Adam so that he could give them a name.
 Since then, the waters have gradually receded, leaving habitable land that plants and animals have gradually colonised.
 The species living today, Linnaeus thought, are identical to those created by God at the origin of the world.
 None have disappeared, and no new species have appeared.
 Linnaeus is a creationist and a fixist.

-de Buffon, steward of the King’s Garden for fifty years, he saw in the Linnaean enterprise little more than “scaffolding to arrive at science, and not science itself”.
+de Buffon, intendant of the King’s Garden for fifty years, he saw in Linnaeus’s enterprise little more ‘than scaffolding to arrive at science, and not science itself’.
 A view shared by Maupertuis and Diderot.

 All the conditions therefore seemed to be met in France for Linnaean taxonomy to sink into oblivion after Linnaeus’ death in 1778.
 However, this was not the case.
 The first Linnaean Society was founded in Paris in December 1787, two months before the one in London, which is still active.
 In August 1790, a bust of the great man was inaugurated with great pomp in the Jardin du roi, under the cedar of Lebanon planted at the foot of the labyrinth.
-The revolutionaries were enthusiastic about the laconism of the new language with which he endowed botany and
+The revolutionaries were enthusiastic about the terseness of the new language he had given botany and

 zoology.
 With the cult of Rousseau, natural history became fashionable.
 Freedom trees, which must be chosen with care, are planted all over the country.
 The republican calendar becomes rural.
 Natural sciences are taught in the central schools that replaced the colleges of the Ancien Régime.